Are you suffering from chronic pain?

 National Institutes of Health shares that studies suggest that acupuncture may ease types of pain that are often chronic such as low-back pain, neck pain, and osteoarthritis/knee pain.
 It may help reduce the frequency of tension headaches and prevent migraine headaches as well.

 Acupuncture is the insertion of fine, thin needles through the skin at particular acupoints to help stimulate the body and promote self-healing.
-Acupuncture typically increases blood circulation to the area, promotes elasticity of muscle fibers and improves muscular contractility.
+Acupuncture typically increases Blood circulation to the area, promotes elasticity of muscle fibres and improves muscular contractility.
 The aim is to clear meridian blockages and correct the imbalances of Yin and Yang within the body so that self-healing can take place.
 More recently, modern physiologists have put forward the “neural hypothesis” stating that the clinical influence of acupuncture is primarily transmitted through stimulation of sensory nerves that provide signals to the brain, which processes this information and then causes clinical changes associated with treatment.

 Coincidentally, it has been clinically observed that acupuncture shows great results for the following pain (perceived by the brain) and disorders relating to the nervous system:

-- Pain conditions: Neck, back, shoulder, elbow and other musculoskeletal pain; facial pain, headache, arthritis, abdominal pain, hip and pelvic pain, knee pain, heel pain; sciatica/ other nerve pain and post-surgical pain
+Neck, back, shoulder, elbow and other musculoskeletal pain; facial pain, headache, arthritis, abdominal pain, hip and pelvic pain, knee pain, heel pain; sciatica/ other nerve pain and post-surgical pain

-- Neurological disorders: Insomnia, vertigo, Bell’s Palsy/other cranial nerve disorders, mood disorders
+Insomnia, vertigo, Bell’s Palsy/other cranial nerve disorders, mood disorders

-- Gastrointestinal disorders: Poor appetite, nausea and vomiting, dyspepsia, constipation, reflux, irritable bowel syndrome
+Poor appetite, nausea and vomiting, dyspepsia, constipation, reflux, irritable bowel syndrome

-- Respiratory disorders: Shortness of breath, cough, rhinitis, secretions
+Shortness of breath, cough, rhinitis, secretions

-- Wound management: Pressure sore, post-operative wounds
+Pressure sore, post-operative wounds

 One of the most common TCM theories for the origin of pain is that of Qi or Blood stagnation (气滞/血瘀).
-Hence, herbs with properties to promote blood circulation and eliminating stasis (活血化瘀药) are often used to nourish joints and facilitate the flow of Qi and Blood.
-For example, Corydalis (Scientific name: Corydalis yanhusuo/Corydalis ambigua; Chinese name: 延胡索) is a herb used for traumatic injuries and has good analgesic effect on many types of pain, including chest and gastric pain, as well as menstrual irregularities and dysmenorrhoea.
+Hence, herbs with properties to promote Blood circulation and eliminating stasis (活血化瘀药) are often used to nourish joints and facilitate the flow of Qi and Blood.
+For example, Corydalis (Scientific name: Corydalis yanhusuo/Corydalis ambigua; Chinese name: 延胡索) is a herb used for traumatic injuries and has a good analgesic effect on many types of pain, including chest and gastric pain, as well as menstrual irregularities and dysmenorrhoea.

 Your healing is the most important!